 If you have ever contemplated going through a divorce, you must know what to expect.
-This infographic provides detailed information about the six stages of divorce, along with tips on how to make the situation easier to go through for you and your spouse.
+This infographic provides detailed information about the six stages of divorce, along with tips on making the situation easier for you and your spouse.

 Infographic provides detailed information about the six stages of divorce.
 The physical, financial, and emotional stages of divorce are covered in the infographic.
-The legal and spiritual steps are covered by ten tips for surviving.
-Infographic also provides guidance on making the situation easier for you and your spouse.
+Ten tips for surviving cover the legal and spiritual stepsphic also guides on making the situation easier for you and your spouse.

 The Physical Stages of Divorce